owo/madamira_diac/README.md

 Below is the usage manual which can be seen by running `madamira_diac -h`.

 ```
-madamira_diac: A commandline utility for diacritizing Arabic text with
-                  MADAMIRA in server mode.

 Usage:
     madamira_diac [-u URL | --url=URL]
                   [-a | --all]
                   [-s | --separate-punct]
-                  [-p | --preprocess]
                   [-i INPUT | --input=INPUT]
                   [-o OUTPUT | --output=OUTPUT]
     madamira_diac (-v | --version)